 However, there are NO special foods that you need to eat – and even the dietary restrictions given in pregnancy don’t apply when you’re breastfeeding.

-The good news is that your body is good at using nutrients and energy from not only the foods that you eat in your diet but also from stores that your body lays down during pregnancy.
+The good news is that your body is amazing at using nutrients and energy from not only the foods that you eat in your diet but also from stores that your body lays down during pregnancy.

 Across cultures, there are so many myths around this topic which vary from country to country.